-- The mission of the Kathleen Monahan Foundation is to promote and develop awareness, interest and financial support of the Arts in Tarpon Springs.
+- The mission of the Kathleen Monahan Foundation is to support, promote and fund the arts in the greater Tarpon Springs area.

 How it Began

 - The Kathleen Monahan Foundation is the brainchild of Brent Wadsworth, the founder and CEO of Wadsworth Golf Construction Company.
 The Wadsworth Family’s decision to establish a foundation that would help support Tarpon Arts, the City of Tarpon Springs arts program, is just one of many examples of the family’s philanthropy and dedication to excellence in local community arts.
 The donation of a 9-foot concert grand Baldwin piano is one of the first instances of the family’s commitment to supporting superior performing arts experiences in Tarpon Springs.

 - A number of years ago, Mr. Wadsworth proposed that he would make a significant donation to a foundation that had as its mission to financially assist the Tarpon Arts program in providing artistic, professional, and enjoyable arts opportunities for the greater Tarpon Springs, Florida area.
 The one stipulation was that the foundation be named for the City’s Cultural and Civic Services Director, Kathleen Monahan, as a tribute to her role in working with the City to help revitalize the community through the arts, making it a recognized arts and cultural destination.
 The Kathleen Monahan Foundation became a 501(c)3 not-for-profit corporation on December 12, 2012.